Last updated: May 2026

 But that invoice rarely shows what you are actually paying.

-Most DTC brands choose fulfillment based on visible costs: warehouse location, per-unit fees, storage rates.
+Most DTC brands choose fulfillment based on visible costs: warehouse location, per-unit fees, and storage rates.
 These matter, but they miss the operational dynamics that shape your overall cost structure.

-If you manufacture in Asia and sell in North America, the traditional model forces you to optimize for the wrong variables.
+If you manufacture in Asia and sell in North America, the legacy model forces you to optimize for the wrong variables.
 These variables made sense when ocean freight and domestic warehousing were the only options.

 Today, they introduce hidden costs that compound as you grow.

 On paper, you see three clean numbers: storage per cubic foot, pick and pack fees, and domestic shipping rates.
-These give the illusion that you can model your unit economics simply by plugging numbers into a spreadsheet.
+These give the illusion that you can model your unit economics by plugging numbers into a spreadsheet.

 The real costs live elsewhere.